SpyderRivera/iDataLikeThat/Documentation/ProjectPlan.md

 ## Stakeholders
 Describe all stakeholders involved in your use case.

 Who are the users?
+What can you do to help them trust you/your solution?

 Who are the buyers and decision-makers?

 Are there saboteurs?
 Are there influencers and recommenders?